What is the definition of mental health?

-We have a Mental Health lead as well as a range of methods of accessing support in our graduated response approach.
+We have a mental health lead (Mrs Edwards) as well as a range of methods of accessing support in our graduated response approach.
 As parents and carers you play an important role in teaching children and young people how to understand and manage their feelings as they grow up.
 Remember that there are a few simple things you can do at home if you are worried about your child or young person.

 - Find time to talk, just the two of you– ‘Check in’ with them while you’re doing things together, so they get used to talking about their feelings.

 - Play together – Play helps them to be curious, learn new things, solve problems and express feelings without words.

 - Be a role model – Show how you cope with difficult feelings and look after yourself.

 If you would like some further support, there are a wealth of mental health resources easily available.
 Please look through the links at the end of this page.

 Contact the class teacher

 Class teacher will then offer support/guidance

 Class Teacher/TA offers support to parent/child